-6.29.
-The situation when both robots of one team operate simultaneously with more than 4 balls at the same time is not allowed.
-The operation with the balls assumes pushing by a robot, holding by parts of a robot above the field surface or keeping balls surrounded by parts of one or two robots of the same team.
-If such a situation happens the teams have 5 seconds

-- time to change it otherwise the match will be stopped and the number of balls on each half of the field will be calculated to get the score, the judges will count down 5 seconds. - 6.30.
+- 6.30.
+The situation when both robots of one team operate simultaneously with more than 4 orange balls at the same time is not allowed.
+Operating a ball means intentionally altering the ball's movement, keeping the ball motionless or having the ball at least partly surrounded by parts of one or two robots.
+Accidental contacts with a ball are not counted towards operating (e.g. ball bounces at the robot).
+If such a situation happens the teams have 10 seconds time to change it otherwise the match will be stopped and the number of balls on each half of the field will be calculated to get the score, the judges will count down 10 seconds. - 6.31.
 If the ball goes out of the game field, it will be returned to the half of the team that throw the ball out, and judges will put it in one of the corners (in any situation).